BalajiKs171095/mbcrump.github.io/_posts/2017-03-18-part1-docker.md

 	2017-03-18T10:52:22.711-0700 I CONTROL  [initandlisten] **          Read and write access to data and configuration is unrestricted.
 	2017-03-18T10:52:22.711-0700 I CONTROL  [initandlisten]

+Cool!
+We have an instance of mongodb running!
 You can even type `show dbs` to see the local database.

-Keep in mind that the database isn't secure as you see all the warning messages.
+**Note:** Keep in mind that the database isn't secure as you see all the warning messages.
+In other words, don't use this in production.

 ## Wrap-up